 Pictured: Erie’s Paul Yoculan (Younger) left, and Vinny Frazzini (Younger) to the left of John Lennon, laugh with Paul McCartney and John Lennon in New York City shortly after the Beatles’ first US performance on the Ed Sullivan Show.
 Band member Larry “Bugsy” Cope is standing between Paul Yoculan and Vinny.

 by Christine Lorraine – April 3, 2019

-Back when Michael Jackson was an adorable child prodigy, Tony Orlando was asking someone to Knock Three Times, and Joplin was lamenting over being broken-hearted by Bobby McGee, something unusual was unfolding in the sleepy, quiet little city of Erie, PA.
+Back when Michael Jackson was an adorable child prodigy, Tony Orlando was asking someone to Knock Three Times, and “Joy to the World” by 3 Dog Night owned the radio airwaves, something unusual was unfolding in the sleepy, quiet little city of Erie, PA.

 Fat Daddy’s Plastic Palace was being born.

-It was conveniently located at the high-traffic site near W. 15th Street and Peninsula Drive, on the east side of the street, behind the bottom of the bridge.
+It was conveniently located at a high-traffic site near W. 15th Street and Peninsula Drive, on the east side of the street, behind the bottom of the bridge.

-Vinny Frazzini, one of the frontmen for Erie’s “The Younger Brothers,” saw a club named Fat Daddy’s while in New York City, and the name stuck with him.
+Vinny Frazzini, one of the frontmen duo of Erie’s “The Younger Brothers,” saw a club named Fat Daddy’s while performing in New York City, and the name stuck with him.
 According to his older brother and co-organizer Joeseph (Joe) Frazzini, it was Vinny who coordinated the arrival of a high-powered Canadian band into the US to unleash a musical punch on Fat Daddys’ stage.
 And that top-notch level of entertainment trend continued through the club’s duration.

 * Robert White Sr.